WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_6.md

 Here's what went well:
   * Completion of the UI
   * Parsing data files
+  * SQL insert queries
+  * SQL querying the data in the database
+  * SQL query optimization

 Here's what we'd like to improve:
-   * Understanding the query process for the UI data
+   * Our knowledge of the Qt Framework, and how to improve the UI
+   * Further SQL query optimization

 Here are changes we plan to implement in the next sprint:
-   * We plan on completing the data insertion to the UI
-   * We also plan on completing the queries to the UI when state and zipcodes are selected
+   * We plan on completing the UI as well as optimizing the SQL statements further